Bayesian Inference from Non-Ignorable Network Sampling Designs: Illustration of Framework

 We adopt these distributions for the sake of concreteness; they are not essential to our methodology.
-Any sampling design that propagates through a social network could be used to specify $p(I \mid \mathcal{G})$.
-In principle, we could use any random graph model for $p(\mathcal{G} \mid \alpha)$, as long as: \begin{enumerate} \item The density of the random graph model can be computed efficiently. \item It is feasible to marginalize efficiently, this is, to obtain the distribution of $\mathcal{G}_{INC}$ given any realization of $I$. \end{enumerate} For instance, we also consider the following prior:
+Any sampling design that propagates through a social network could be used to specify $p(I \mid \mathcal{G},\eta)$.
+In principle, we could use any random graph model for $p(\mathcal{G} \mid \alpha)$, as long as: \begin{enumerate} \item The density of the random graph model can be computed efficiently. \item It is feasible to marginalise efficiently, this is, to obtain the distribution of $\mathcal{G}_{\text{INC}}$ given any realization of $I$. \end{enumerate} For instance, one may also consider the following prior:

-which is inspired by the model proposed by \cite{PerryWolfe}.
-The choice of a specific MRF is more delicate, since it involves drastic changes in the MCMC procedure.
-Still, all these considerations are computational, not conceptual.